rnpgp/rnp/Developers Guide.md

 Remember that branch names may be preserved permanently in the commit history of `master`, depending on how they are merged.

+## Commits

+* Try to keep commits as small as possible.
+This may be difficult or impractical at times, so use your best judgement.
+* Each commit should be buildable and should pass all tests.
+This helps to ensure that git bisect remains a useful method of pinpointing issues.

 # Continuous Integration (Travis CI)

 Travis CI is used for continuously testing new commits and pull